 While I did not earn “spouse of the year award” for this next part of the story, my wonderful husband certainly did.
 Unbeknown to him, he was my guinea pig for my baking experiments.
 I created everything from cookies to cakes to pies.
 While he was sampling my latest “project”, I would hide out in the kitchen to sample mine.
 Most of the time he would guess it was gluten-free.

 After many, many failed recipes, I finally dialed in the right ratios for most of what I was baking.
 My husband even began having difficulty distinguishing my gluten-free cooking from regular gluten made.
 I knew I was on the right path when he would say things like, “This is not absolutely horrible.”
 And later, “This is actually edible.”
 Those somewhat less than stellar compliments were music to my ears.
 Now, many baking tweaks and years later, he prefers my gluten-free to gluten made.
 He insists it’s not conditioning because he still finds off the shelf gluten-free products to be pretty horrible.

 Celebrating a Healthy, Gluten-Free Life

-I recently turned 52 and I feel like I am 30!
-Having control of my health through a proper diet is a wonderful blessing.
+In a few months I will turn 56 and I feel like I am 30!
+Having control of my health through a healthy diet is a wonderful blessing.
 I eat totally gluten-free and mostly, processed food free.
 Yes, I still eat mushy foods but will occasionally splurge on a yummy salad.
 For the first time, I am healthy.
 I look and feel great!

 Friends and neighbors have complimented how delicious my cakes, cookies and pies are and have said they would have never know they were gluten free unless I told them.
 What a great compliment!!!
 I have converted many family recipes to accommodate my new lifestyle!